mthwbarb/bedrock-samples/extended-chatbot/README.md

 6. Note the outputs from the SAM deployment, you will need the Lambda Function names, the S3 bucket name, and the Kendra Index ID for subsequent steps.
 7. Navigate up one folder `cd ..`
 8. Load the AWS Blogs data into Kendra.
 The RSS feed list is stored in `feeds.json`.
 Run `python3.11 ./scripts/loadData.py <kendraIndexId>`.
 Substitue <kendraIndexId> with the ID that you copied from the SAM deployment output in step 4.
-9. Run `python uploadThemeMusic.py <bucketName>` with the bucket from the stack to copy the files in the `audio` to the bucket into the `themes/` prefix.
+9. Run `python3.11 ./scripts/uploadThemeMusic.py <bucketName>` with the bucket from the stack to copy the files in the `audio` to the bucket into the `themes/` prefix.
 10. Navigate to the `streamlit` folder. `cd streamlit`
 11. Open `streamlitapp.py` with your editor and update the 5 variables using the outputs from step 4.
 12. Run the Streamlit app using the Bedrock Claudev2 model. `streamlit run streamlitapp.py bedrock_claudev2`